CuteOne/BadRotations/README.md

 5 - Delete Cache, WTF, Data/indices folders(in WoW directory).
 6 - Start WoW-64.exe and FireHack.exe as Admin, always.

+What to do if you have crash to desktop or 134 errors.
+1 - Disable Interrupt Handler

 ## Profile Status

 |spec |status|author|